Sweet Spot API

 Security

-Signature Verification
+Signature Format

-To verify a webhook request:
+To verify a webhook:

-2. Extract the X-Webhook-Timestamp header
+2. Get the timestamp from X-Webhook-Timestamp

 3. Reconstruct the signed payload: timestamp + "." + request_body

-4. Compute the expected signature using HMAC-SHA256 with your webhook secret
+4. Compute HMAC-SHA256 with your webhook secret

-5. Compare the signatures using constant-time comparison to prevent timing attacks
+5. Compare using constant-time comparison

 Example: Verify Signature (Node.js)